Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Sonic X season 3.
 Tails and Cosmo.
 Much screen time was spent on their relationship instead of the interplanetary war between Sonic's friends and an evil race of warrior robots.
 The worst part is that you could pair Cosmo up with any of the boys on the ship (especially Knuckles) and she would've been just as compatible, perhaps even moreso, considering that Tails is sometimes characterized as thinking Girls Have Cooties.

 Sword Art Online has Kirito and Asuna.
 Their relationship practically overtakes the whole escaping the MMORPG storyline, even though it barely has any development.
-Still they end up kissing (not before some Belligerent Sexual Tension), get married (only in-game, though), have sex (Supposedly), and kind of adopt a child (which is actually an artificial intelligence).
-One wonder why the makers even bothered with Kirito's Supporting Harem when we are supposed to believe that Kirito and Asuna were meant for each other from the beginning.
+Still they end up kissing (not before some Belligerent Sexual Tension), get married (only in-game, though), have sex (supposedly), and kind of adopt a child (which is actually an artificial intelligence).
+One wonders why the makers even bothered with Kirito's Supporting Harem when we are supposed to believe that Kirito and Asuna were meant for each other from the beginning.

 Compounded in that the writer himself admits regularly that he has no idea how to write supporting female characters, so he just makes them love interests.